 Of course, not always will you eat everything that you cooked.
 What do you do with leftovers?
 Do you have pets?
 You could give it to them, or if you plan to use it yourself, separate it in small portions and freeze it so it will be easier to defrost it once needed.

 On the other hand, if food is left in the refrigerator, be sure to eat it within three to four days.
 That is if you are cooking at home.
 But what when you are eating out, in a restaurant?

 Be Observant When Eating Out

-In some countries, it is a habit to eat out and not to cook at home.
+In some countries, it is a habit to eat out and not cook at home.
 Sure, it is convenient, and for some people that are working much, almost a need to eat that way.
 But just because someone else is purchasing ingredients, cleaning the kitchen and cooking the food doesn’t make them suitable to eat there.

 You can decide where to eat, what you eat and how you pack any food that you are taking home.
 And you should be choosing what is best for you.
-So first thing what you need to do when enter in a restaurant is to look around you.
-Look if the tables and dishes are clean and servers are clean and tidy.
+So the first thing that you need to do when enter in a restaurant is to look around you.
+Look if the tables and dishes are clean and the servers are clean and tidy.
 If you don’t like what you see, leave and look for another restaurant.

 Once you pick the place where you will eat, and you decide to take leftovers, ask the waiter to pack your food in aluminum foil and then in a paper bag.
 Go directly home after your meal and store your food in the refrigerator.
 If you know you won’t be home within two hours, don’t take the leftovers with you.